 When I’ve explored my emotions, I’ve realized that I’m triggered when people don’t understand me.
 I would get irritated quickly when I’ve felt someone taking a long time to understand what I’m saying.
-Now I am able to remind myself that someone needing more information to understand doesn’t mean that they don’t understand me.
+Now, I realized that someone needing more information to understand doesn’t mean that they don’t understand me.
 They’re just simply need more information to understand my unique thoughts and situation.
 What is driving your emotions?

 You may not be able to do this alone.
 If so, invite a friend or a therapist to help you sift through your emotions.
 Or, you can sign up for 20 minutes of Empowerment Coaching, so I can help you through this!
 Remember, your negative emotions are telling you that your mental health needs some attention — quickly!